Saraj (Resen)

 The Saraj is a historic Neoclassical estate in Resen, North Macedonia.
-It was built in the late 19th century by the local Ottoman bey, Ahmed Niyazi Bey.
+It was built in the late 19th century by the bey of Resen, Ahmed Niyazi Bey.
 The Saraj's architectural style makes it unique in North Macedonia.

 The name "Saraj" comes from the Turkish word saray meaning "palace".
 The building is now home to a museum, a ceramic colony, a gallery, and a library.
 The local population of Resen municipality refers to the building as "Saraj".

 Description

 The Saraj was built in the neoclassical architectural style.
 The building is symmetrical with a taller central portion, which rises 35 m (114 ft), and two wings.
 It has a basement, a main floor, a second floor, and an attic, and has a floor area of 7,800 m^{2} (83,958 ft^{2}).

 The building's exterior walls are 60 cm to 105 cm thick.
 They contain rich sculptural detail, particularly on the façade.
 The roof was originally made of wood but, during renovation in 1982, it was replaced with steel profiles.